Making electricity from renewable sources is economical - but delivering it gets hairier.

 Where transmission lines are sited is a particularly thorny issue, often drawing the ire of local residents.
 Developers try to maximize existing rights-of-way before confronting private property, but pushback is common.
 Recently in Maine, a proposed 145-mile, $1 billion transmission project known as the New England Clean Energy Connect was overwhelmingly defeated in a state referendum.
 Despite governors’ ambitions to deploy renewable energy, local conservationists and rural land disputes have stalled progress on state targets.
 Transmission project sponsors may occasionally employ powers of eminent domain to advance projects to the construction phase.
 However, NIMBYism remains a serious challenge to expedited transmission development, and a force that can stop projects completely.

 Despite these policy challenges, recent federal reform will make progress toward unlocking nearly 700 gigawatts of clean energy waiting to connect to the grid.
-The IIJA increased the Federal Energy Regulatory Commission’s (FERC) Backstop Siting Authority, which allows the agency to approve transmission project hung up or rejected by state courts.
+The IIJA increased the ’s (FERC) Backstop Siting Authority, which allows the agency to approve transmission project hung up or rejected by state courts.
 Additionally, the Act gives DOE more authority to expand the nation’s National Interest Electric Transmission Corridor, effectively allowing for greater federal jurisdiction.

 The effect these reforms will have is unclear, and some have argued that the changes are a “mixed bag.”
 However, the inclusion of these provisions at all signals that the federal government acknowledges the status quo is insufficient.
 Transmission development has ascended to become one of the key issues in electricity decarbonization, with Congress and FERC grappling with the challenge presented.
 Policy affecting the grid will have sweeping implications for both investors of clean energy and businesses looking to reduce their emissions.